CMN and Nevus Terms Glossary

 MRI (Magnetic Resonance Imaging)

-A diagnostic tool useful for examining the central nervous system.
+A diagnostic tool useful for examining the central nervous system including the brain and spinal cord.

 An uncontrolled growth of cells that can spread throughout the body.